zeugma-hamper/plasma-js-gelatin/README.md

 npm run doc
 ```

-The documentation will be available in the `doc/out` folder.
+The documentation will be available at `doc/out/index.html`

 ## type conversions